-- Active and/or Passive Recreation. - Community Septic Systems, or land application areas. - Other Shared Infrastructure Such as Community Wells - 1.2.
+- Active and/or Passive Recreation. - Sewer system land application areas (excluding septic systems). - Other Shared Infrastructure Such as Community Wells - 1.2.
 Natural Space: Regarding the required minimum 40% Conservation Space for a Site, a minimum of 32% of the site (80% of Conservation Space) shall consist of Natural Space.